 9. The USB Mixer

 The USB Mixer is another good example of one great bit of starter kit.
 Now if you already have an analog mixer you are happy with, and you are looking to connect it to your computer, then you might just be better looking for a suitable audio interface.
 However, if you have neither, then a USB Mixer can be a great option.
 What you get is a full blown mixing desk with built-in USB audio interface to connect it right up to your computer.
-The company that makes more USB mixing desks than anyone else is Behringer, and the one to go for is the Behringer Q1202USB 12-Channel Mixer.
-It is a whopping 12-channel mixer with FOUR mic pre-amps and really good3-band EQ.
-One word of caution … although you can record multiple tracks at once, the output is stereo, so all the instruments will be dumped in one stereo track.
-Still, look at the price!
-This is a great way of quickly recording several musicians at once.
+The company that makes more USB mixing desks than anyone else is Behringer, and the one we have our eye on is a Behringer X2222USB Xenyx 22 Input 2/2 Bus Mixer.
+It boasts 8 state-of-the-art, phantom-powered xenyx mic preamps comparable to stand-alone boutique preamps and 8 studio-grade compressors with super-easy “one-knob” functionality and control led for professional vocal and instrumental sound.
+Plus it has some excellent built in effects.

 10. The Electronic Drum Kit

 Was there ever more fun to be had than with an electronic drum kit?
 Now the entry level ones are so cheap, and so good, then you start to think every musician should have one.
 The fact that you can have a set of drums in your house, put on your headphones and be playing without annoying the whole street is one great plus.
 Then the connectivity with your computer is another.
 But in my book, the electronic drum kit is the perfect stress buster.
 The two big brands in the electronic drum kit market are Roland and Alesis.
 Imagine the fun to be had on the Alesis Drums Nitro Mesh Kit shown above with 40 ready-to-play classic and modern kits, 60 play-along tracks and 350+ sounds to choose from.